Description of Historic Place

 Saint Joseph's Oratory National Historic Site of Canada is a vast Roman Catholic pilgrimage site located on the north slope of Mount Royal in the city of Montréal, Québec.
 Dominated by a large domed basilica, the site is a landmark visible for miles around.
 Pilgrims progress through the gated entrance, along a sacred path and Way of the Cross, which traverses a garden on the east boundary, towards a grouping of buildings of which the basilica is the focus.
 The official recognition refers to the entire cultural landscape with its planned landscape features, church, crypt, two chapels, and subsidiary structures.

-Saint Joseph’s Oratory of Mount Royal was designated a national historic site of Canada in 2003 because:
+Saint Joseph’s Oratory of Mount Royal was designated a national historic site of Canada because:

 - it is an exceptional pilgrimage site devoted to Saint Joseph which was conceived by Brother André, beginning as a modest chapel built for that purpose, and rapidly expanding into the present-day oratory;